ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 Build-backend Tools
 ===================

-This section collects some of the most popular build systems available in the Python ecosystem.
+This section lists some of the most popular build systems in the Python ecosystem.
 Although all of them achieve the same goal, there are a few differences regarding their capabilities and the way of specifying project metadata.